ChrisVilches/Youtube-Podcast/README.md

 * MongoDB
 * Redis
 * MinIO
+* Jest
-* Other libraries (Bull, Youtube.js, RxJS, Mongoose, etc)
+* Other libraries (Bull, Youtube.js, RxJS, Mongoose, Typegoose, etc)

 ## Limitations

 * Videos may be unavailable for download depending on the server location (region).
+* Cached data (such as transcriptions, video metadata, etc) may never be re-fetched (e.g. doesn't re-fetch even if new transcriptions are added to the video).